 - Acetaminophen suppository

-Placed in the rectum to relieve mild pain or fever - Haloperidol (Haldol) liquid oral solution
+Placed in the rectum to relieve mild pain or fever - Haloperidol (Haldol) liquid

-Given under the tongue to dry secretions in the mouth and throat - Lorazepam (Ativan)
+Given under the tongue to dry secretions in the mouth and throat - Lorazepam (Ativan) liquid

 Swallowed to relieve pain or shortness of breath - Prochlorperazine (Compazine) suppository